 Easy to prep yet big on taste, these shrimp fajitas are what you need for dinner on a busy weekday night!
 With seasoned shrimp, crisp bell peppers and onions, and your favorite accompaniments all bundled up in warm tortillas, they’re sure to be a family favorite.

-In the mood for Mexican food that’s short on prep to make yet big on flavor?
+In the mood for Mexican food that’s short on prep yet big on flavor?
 These shrimp fajitas got you covered!

-With well-seasoned shrimps, crisp bell peppers and onions, and delicious trimming all bundled up in warm flour tortillas, shrimp fajitas is like a siren to my heart. 🙂
+With well-seasoned shrimps, crisp bell peppers and onions, and delicious trimmings all bundled up in warm flour tortillas, shrimp fajitas is like a siren to my heart. 🙂

 - 3 tablespoons olive oil

 - 1 teaspoon chili powder

 - 1/2 teaspoon garlic powder